Navigation

 Complementary therapies

-Some people find that complementary therapies such as aromatherapy, acupuncture and reflexology help with stress.
+Complementary therapies include aromatherapy, acupuncture and reflexology.
 There isn't much scientific evidence that these therapies work.
 But it might be worth giving them a go to see if they help you to relax and feel better.

 Looking for prompt access to quality care?